shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

 ```

-**Wow!** So we have found another 30% reduction in from our best performing method so far but actually about 4 times quicker than our previous looped example.
+**Wow!** So we have found another 30% reduction in from our best performing method so far but actually about 4x quicker than our previous looped example.

-It's possible to use the `LoopVectorization` package to enable some extra optimisations during the compilation process.
+It's also possible to use the `LoopVectorization` package to enable some extra optimisations during the compilation process.
 Always verify that these optimisations don't affect the results from your calculations as they may be doing something like changing the order of calculations.
+You have been warned!

 ```julia
 using LoopVectorization